MixMaster32305/ipsum/README.md

 Optional dependency:
-There's a single optional dependency and that's chainsaw by NitroCynic which you can find here: https://github.com/jwfraustro/chainsaw chainsaw is only necessary to use the privilege escalation component of targetedhack, otherwise you can just choose not to use it.
+There's a single optional dependency and that's chainsaw by NitroCynic which you can find here: https://github.com/jwfraustro/chainsaw chainsaw is only necessary to use the privilege escalation component of hack, otherwise you can just choose not to use it.
 To use, it must be named "chainsaw" and located in /bin with g+rwx and o+x permissions (secure prepare can set these automatically for you)

 ---